protocaller/ProtoCaller/README.rst

 About
 -----

-Fully automates high-throughput relative protein-ligand binding free energy calculations
+ProtoCaller is a Python library which enables controlled automation of relative protein-ligand binding free energy calculations in GROMACS.
+ProtoCaller uses a variety of tools to automate the free energy calculation process, such as: Biopython, BioSimSpace, CHARMM-GUI, (optionally) Modeller, Open Babel, Parmed, PDB2PQR, pdbfixer, RDKit.

-This tool uses a variety of tools to automate the free energy calculation process.
+ProtoCaller can be run on both Linux and macOS.
+Installation is easy and performed through Conda.
+Please check the other sections for further information.

 Installation